zotehq/void/docs/PROTOCOL.md

 - `Too many connections`: Server reached its connection limit
 - `Malformed request`: Request was built improperly

-- `Pong!`: Pong response to a ping

-  - `payload` will be equal to the one sent by the client

 - `Authentication required`: `AUTH` is required for this operation
 - `Invalid credentials`: `AUTH` was attempted with invalid credentials
 - `Already authenticated`: `AUTH` was attempted after earlier successful `AUTH`